EU leaders unite for war memorial before Juncker battle

 | YPRES Belgium/BRUSSELS

-YPRES Belgium/BRUSSELS European Union leaders commemorated the 100th anniversary of World War One at a solemn ceremony in Belgium on Thursday in a show of unity that briefly masked deep disagreement over who should head their most influential institution.
+YPRES Belgium/BRUSSELS European Union leaders gathered in Belgium for a solemn ceremony on Thursday to commemorate the 100th anniversary of World War One, determined to display unity despite deep disagreement over who should head their most influential institution.

-At Menin Gate, a memorial to 50,000 British and Commonwealth soldiers killed in the battle of Ypres, German Chancellor Angela Merkel stood alongside British Prime Minister David Cameron, French President Francois Hollande and other leaders to honour the fallen of what became known as the Great War.
+At Mending Gate, a memorial to 50,000 British and Commonwealth soldiers killed in the battle of Yore's, German Chancellor Angela Merkel was due to stand alongside British Prime Minister David Cameron, French President Francois Hollande and other leaders to honor the fallen of what became known as the Great War.

-They stood together as eight Belgian buglers sounded the Last Post in a symbol of reconciliation among former enemies that barely masked Cameron's isolation among his fellow leaders.
+Merkel, Cameron and Hollande were expected to join hands as a trumpeter sounds the Last Post, in a symbol of reconciliation among former enemy nations that barely masks Cameron's isolation among his fellow leaders.

-European Council President Herman Van Rompuy recalled how "this continent of civilised nations" marched mindlessly to the abyss in 1914, "sleepwalking" into a war that killed millions.

-Europe's "collective folly" had ended only after World War Two in 1945, or indeed in 1989 with the fall of the Berlin Wall and the end of the Cold War, he said.

-"It is up to us - in word and deed - to break that spiral of escalation, to maintain confidence, to safeguard peace, a peace that we can dream of as permanent," he said before the leaders planted paper poppies bearing their national flags in a memorial garden.
+The haunting music has been played daily at the Gate since 1928, with the exception of the World War Two years of Nazi German occupation.

-Merkel told reporters that Europeans were living in better times today due to the creation of the 28-nation European Union, which showed "how we have learned the lessons of history".
+"This shows us what good times we are living in today thanks to the existence of the European Union and how we have learned the lessons of history," Merkel told reporters on arrival in nearby Kortrijk for a prior meeting of center-right leaders.

-EU officials were at pains to ensure the ceremony was not totally overshadowed by a fierce political battle over the leadership of the European Commission, a decision due to be taken when the summit moves to Brussels on Friday.
+EU officials were at pains to ensure the ceremony was not overtaken by a fierce political battle over the leadership of the European Commission, a decision due to be taken when the summit moves to Brussels on Friday.

-But the smouldering row over whether former Luxembourg prime minister Jean-Claude Juncker should lead the EU's executive for the next five years hung over Thursday's events, even if it was kept off the dinner table at which leaders were due to debate a 'strategic agenda' for the bloc until 2019.
+But the smouldering row over whether former Luxembourg prime minister Jean-Claude Juncker should lead the EU's executive for the next five years hung over Thursday's events, even if it was kept off the dinner table at which leaders were due to debate a 'strategic agenda' for the 28-nation bloc.

 Merkel voiced determination to go ahead with the nomination once leaders have agreed on policy priorities to promote growth, consolidate budgets, create jobs and fight youth unemployment.